 On the surface, an EOR and a PEO may appear to carry out the same functions.
 There is some overlap but there are several key distinctions that may make it more beneficial to work with one versus the other, depending on a company’s operational needs and global expansion goals.

-The following are three key considerations for identifying whether an EOR or a PEO is the right solution for your company.
+The following are three key considerations for identifying whether an EOR vs. PEO is the right solution for your company.

 It is helpful to think of a PEO as an outsourced HR department to a degree.
 It handles responsibilities like contracts, terminations, taxes and many day-to-day HR tasks such as payroll.
 However, there are limitations and additional liabilities that come with a PEO that can limit its applications in global hiring and payroll management.

-A key differentiator is that, unlike an EOR, a PEO does not employ the talent on behalf of the hiring company.
+A key differentiator is that, unlike Employer of Record services , a PEO does not employ the talent on behalf of the hiring company.
 Instead, a PEO model creates a co-employment relationship.
 Thus, full liability still falls on the client as opposed to the PEO.
 So, if anything goes wrong or any fines are levied, the buck will be passed to the hiring company.